nguyentran0212/my-cv/index.md

 A full list is available [online](https://scholar.google.com/citations?user=aX4UR10AAAAJ&hl=en)

+`2022`
+**Tran, Nguyen Khoi**, Bushra Sabir, M. Ali Babar, Nini Cui, Mehran Abolhasan, and Justin Lipman.
+"ProML: A Decentralised Platform for Provenance Management of Machine Learning Software Systems." arXiv preprint arXiv:2206.10110 (2022). *Accepted as full paper in the European Conference on Software Architecture 2022.*

+`2022`
+**Tran, Nguyen Khoi**, M. Ali Babar, Andrew Walters.
+"A framework for automating deployment and evaluation of blockchain networks."
+Journal of Network and Computer Applications, Volume 206, 2022, 103460.
+ISSN 1084-8045.

+`2021`
+**Tran, Nguyen Khoi**, M. Ali Babar, and Jonathan Boan.
+"Integrating blockchain and Internet of Things systems: A systematic review on objectives and designs."
+Journal of Network and Computer Applications 173 (2021): 102844.

+`2021`
+**Tran, Nguyen Khoi**, and M. Ali Babar.
+"Taxonomy of Edge Blockchain Network Designs."
+European Conference on Software Architecture.
+Springer, Cham, 2021.

 `2020`
 **Tran, Nguyen Khoi**, and M. Ali Babar.
 "Anatomy, Concept, and Design Space of Blockchain Networks."
 In 2020 IEEE International Conference on Software Architecture (ICSA), pp. 125-134.
 IEEE, 2020